tes/infra-gitrob-docker/README.md

 Ideally you would start and leave the 'server' running (note the -d) while you cron the 'scan' to the fequency you care about

+## TODO

+- [ ] Stop running things as root
+- [ ] Allow the option of linking a persitence container running postgresql

 ## Licence

 The MIT License (MIT)